Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue: Introduction

-The overarching drawback of these approaches is the computational time it takes to infer the biochemical composition.
-For example, the optimization methods take a subsecond time to infer the composition of a single spectrum containing typical for NIRS and HSI number of wavelengths (a few hundred).
-However, when using modalities providing spatially-resolved imaging for real-time applications, one needs to solve the optimization task in a subsecond time for as many spectra as there are spatial pixels, as every pixel contains its own spectrum.
-For modalities like HSI, the number of pixels can be easily in the order of $10^5$.
-Providing subsecond timings for simultaneous inference on such an amount of spectra poses a challenge for traditional methods \footnote{Note that under assumption of negligible contribution from scattering in the modified Beer-Lambert law, the Eq. \ref{dBBL} results in a linear system.
-Such system can be efficiently solved using the pseudoinverse achieving close to real-time computation.}.
+The overarching drawback of this approach is the computational time it takes to infer the biochemical composition.
+For example, the optimization methods take a subsecond time to infer the composition of a single spectrum containing a number of wavelengths typical for bNIRS and HSI (a few hundred).
+However, for real-time applications particularly in the case of HSI modality, one needs to solve the optimization task in a subsecond time for as many spectra as there are spatial pixels, as every pixel contains its own spectrum.
+The number of pixels on a hyperspectral image can be easily in the order of $10^5$-$10^6$.
+Providing subsecond timings for simultaneous inference on such an amount of spectra poses a challenge for traditional methods.

-The present paper aims to alleviate the computational time limitation of existing methods by proposing a data-driven solution that significantly speeds up the biochemical composition inference.
-We test two types of deep-learning-based approaches which differ in the way the training dataset is collected: a) directly by generating synthetic spectrum-concentrations pairs from the Beer-lambert law or b) by inferring the molecular composition from real spectra by means of the traditional optimization and then use the pairs of real spectra and inferred concentrations for a neural network training.
-We evaluate the method on broadband NIRS data of piglets brain \cite{kaynezhad2019quantification} and achieve a significant speed-up compared to the convex least-squares optimization while maintaining its accuracy.
-To our knowledge, this is the first work that applies a neural-network-based approach to provide real-time inference of cerebral chromophore composition from spectroscopy measurements \cite{mamouei2021empirical,chou2021deep,yap2022adaptive,qureshi2016comparison,karamavucs2019newborn,bian2020multiple,ewerlof2022multispectral,zhou2022real}.